E3SM-Project/e3sm_to_cmip/docs/source/development-guide.rst

     # `main()` creates an `E3SMtoCMIP` object and passes `args` to it, which sets the object parameters to execute a run.
     main(args)

+Note, a run script is provided at `/tests/run_script.py` to test change at runtime.

 Example 2 (info mode)
 ~~~~~~~~~~~~~~~~~~~~~